Senators from the United States had to sneak into Taiwan to save South Korea from China’s wrath.

 Senators Dan Sullivan (R-AK) and Chris Coons (D-DE) were among the members of Duckworth’s high-profile whirlwind trip to Taipei, which was sanctioned by the Biden administration.
 Duckworth said the morale-boosting trip showed the Taiwanese public “that America would not abandon them” during the island’s politically charged vaccine shortage earlier this summer.

 At an event held by the International Security Program at the Center for Strategic and International Studies, the senator claimed that China was “blockading” Taiwan’s vaccine procurement (CSIS).
-The senators announced a contribution of 750,000 Moderna vaccinations to Taiwan during their three-hour visit on June 6—an sum that was later raised to 2.5 million doses.
+The senators announced a donation of 750,000 Moderna vaccines to Taiwan during their three-hour visit on June 6—an amount that was later tripled to 2.5 million doses.

 “What China had done with the vaccine program was to cut Taiwan off from all vaccines, telling the Taiwanese that if they want vaccines, they must buy our vaccines,” she explained.
 “They were informing other countries that if they supplied Taiwan with vaccines, China would refuse to deal with them.”